hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ### Manages API client application

 Each instance of API client credential represents the authorization relationship between the client application and the DSCC REST API resources.
 Please click on the Create Credentials button to generate a client credential.
-Afterward, the user can obtain the client secret and client secret, and used them to generate the access token.
+Afterwards, the user can obtain the client secret and client secret, and use them to generate the access token.

 ![API client credentials](/img/create-credentials-button.png "Create API Client Credentials")